VirtuaCreative/blog/_posts/2016-04-02-upgrade-jekyll-2-to-3-gh-pages.md

 ```

 \- 5.
 Run `bundle install`

 \- 6.
 Serve Jekyll with Bundler `bundle exec jekyll serve --watch`

 You're good to go, then!
 You can add any flag to the last command.
 E.g. `bundle exec jekyll serve --watch --incremental --baseurl ""`.
 Once and awhile, run `bundle update` on your project to make sure all gems are up to date.

+Of course, you can add more gems to your `Gemfile` if you need.
+For example, on this blog we use `jemoji` and `jekyll-mentions` too.
+[Here][gh-versions] you'll find a list of all gems whitelisted by GitHub Pages.

 ## Collections
 {: .color_blue}

 This is just a brief description.
-Using collections is a little better in terms of its logic: `site.collections` is an array of `collections`, thus:
+Using collections has become a little better in terms of its logic: `site.collections` is an array of `collections`, thus:

 `collection[0]` becomes `collection.label`